PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 Find more information on redelegation [here](https://medium.com/cosmostation/what-you-need-to-know-about-cosmos-atom-redelegation-e45ca7da6fdf).

-### Can a validator run away with their delegators' FX?
+### Can a validator run away with their delegators' PUNDIAI?

-In a DPoS blockchain, voting power is associated with the amount of FX one has.
-By delegating FX to a validator, a user delegates voting power.
+In a DPoS blockchain, voting power is associated with the amount of PUNDIAI one has.
+By delegating PUNDIAI to a validator, a user delegates voting power.
 The more voting power a validator has, the more weight they have in the consensus and governance processes.
-This does not mean that the validator has custody of their delegators' FX. **By no means can a validator run away with its delegator's funds**.
+This does not mean that the validator has custody of their delegators' PUNDIAI. **By no means can a validator run away with its delegator's funds**.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable for their validators' misbehaviour.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded FX?
+Does it go up with the quantity of bonded PUNDIAI?

 The validator that is selected to propose the next block is called a proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded FX) of the validator.
-For example, if the total bonded stake across all validators is 100 FX and a validator's total stake is 10 FX, then this validator will proposer `~10%` of the blocks.
+Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded PUNDIAI) of the validator.
+For example, if the total bonded stake across all validators is 100 PUNDIAI and a validator's total stake is 10 PUNDIAI, then this validator will proposer `~10%` of the blocks.

 ## Incentives